appscode/blog/content/post/kubestash-v2023.12.28/index.md

 ## What Next?
 Please try the latest release and give us your valuable feedback.

-- If you want to install KubeStash in a clean cluster, please follow the installation instruction from [here](https://github.com/kubestash/installer/blob/master/charts/kubestash-operator/README.md).
+- If you want to install KubeStash in a clean cluster, please follow the installation instruction from [HERE](https://github.com/kubestash/installer/blob/master/charts/kubestash-operator/README.md).
-- If you want to upgrade KubeStash from a previous version, please follow the upgrade instruction from [here](https://github.com/kubestash/installer/blob/master/charts/kubestash-operator/README.md).
+- If you want to upgrade KubeStash from a previous version, please follow the upgrade instruction from [HERE](https://github.com/kubestash/installer/blob/master/charts/kubestash-operator/README.md).

 ### Support

 To speak with us, please leave a message on [our website](https://appscode.com/contact/).

-To receive product announcements, follow us on [Twitter](https://twitter.com/KubeStash).
+To receive product announcements, follow us on [Twitter/X](https://twitter.com/KubeStash).

-If you have found a bug with KubeStash or want to request new features, please [file an issue](https://github.com/kubestash/project/issues/new).